loopwerk/Saga/README.md

 From your website folder you can run the following command to start a development server, which rebuilds your website on changes, and reloads the browser as well.

 ```
-swift run watch [input-folder] [output-folder]
+swift run watch [input-folders, separated by a space] [output-folder]
 ```

 Use the same relative input- and output folders as you gave to Saga.
+Example: `swift run watch content Sources deploy` to rebuild whenever you change your content or your Swift code.

 This functionality does depend on a globally installed [browser-sync](https://browsersync.io), and only works on macOS, not Linux.